 Did you know that Social Security Income is tax free?
 If you didn’t, then this post won’t upset you.
 If you did, then you need to understand how different income sources affect the taxability of it before you get excited about tax free income.
 If you have not reached your full retirement age, you have some other things to consider.
-Our post, Should I Take my Social Security Early?, provides some insight on that.
+We offer insight on that in a separate post that you can find by clicking here.
 If you are taking Social Security early and are worried about having to pay money back based on income, your main concern is earned income.
 Earned income is income from employment.
 That means that other income sources such as retirement account distributions and pension income are not factored into whether or not you have to pay money back.

 The taxability of your Social Security pertains to all income sources whether you reached your full retirement age or not.
 There is a formula that helps you determine whether or not your Social Security will be taxable.
 This is definitely something to discuss with your tax professional.
 The income sources that are factored into the taxability are: